-At the time, this was a novelty to me.
-But apparently it did register because ever since I have insisted every home I live in face south!
+This was a novelty to me at the time.
+But it did register because ever since I’ve insisted every home I live in face south!
 I don’t mind the winter and I don’t mind the snow but come February, which pretty much marks the end of winter in the desert, I start to get a little antsy.

-Several years ago, I bought one of those SAD lights for my home.
-I love that thing.
-I leave it on near my workspace all day long.
+Becoming aware I was sensitive to this, I bought one of those SAD lights for my home.
+I originally wrote this in 2006.
+I have used my SAD light to illuminate my workspace all day long, ever since!
 There is no doubt it spares me the blues.

 If you have Leo in your chart and you’re feeling low as fall approaches, try opening the shades to let the sun in.
 If it’s especially severe, you may want to think about getting one of these lights because Leo has just got live in the light to thrive.